Sierra Scott

 Analyst

-While working for the Southern Economic Advancement Project (SEAP), Sierra conducted research to identify infrastructural gaps between environmentally sustainable policy and application.
-Focusing on air quality, energy, watersheds, and waste management, she created a database tracking sustainable legislation in these sectors.
-Additionally, she was tasked with analyzing municipal climate change initiatives in the Southeastern U.S. and identifying applicable funding sources provided by the Bipartisan Infrastructure Law.
-After reading over 300 city plans, she co-produced a report that was subsequently published, identifying almost 150 plans from 38 cities across 12 Southeastern states, and created an appendix identifying 71 funding sources.
+Sierra has spent her time with HR&A focused on governance, the knowledge economy, and transit-oriented development across the Southeast.
+Prior to joining HR&A, Sierra worked for the Southern Economic Advancement Project (SEAP, identifying infrastructural gaps between policy and application.
+Focusing on energy, watersheds, and waste management, she created a database tracking sustainable legislation in these sectors.
+Additionally, she paired municipal projects related to adapting and mitigating the impacts of extreme weather events with funding sources.
+She co-produced a report that was subsequently published, identifying almost 150 plans from 38 cities across 12 Southeastern states, and created an appendix identifying 71 funding sources.

-In her urban design studio at the Georgia Institute of Technology, she was on a team that partnered with the Georgia Conservancy and the Habersham County Government in order to create a growth management plan.
-For this project she created a Transfer of Development Rights (TDR) program for the county and redesigned the county’s zoning map in order to encourage development along industrial corridors.
+In her urban design studio at the Georgia Institute of Technology, she was on a team that partnered with the Georgia Conservancy to create a growth management plan.
+For this project she created a Transfer of Development Rights (TDR) program for a rural county and redesigned the county’s zoning map in order to encourage development along industrial corridors.

 Sierra has a Bachelor of Science in Music Management and an Urban Studies Minor from the Georgia State University, and a Master of City and Regional Planning from the Georgia Institute of Technology.